RRResident/ES6-plus-features/ES6.md

 }
 ```

-`var` variables **function scoped**, so the variable declared in our if block, was available elsewhere inside the `example` function.
+`var` variables **function scoped**, so the variable declared in our if block was available elsewhere inside the `example` function.
 Our `let` variable is **block scoped** which means when declared, it's only available inside the block (in this case the `if` block) it's declared in.

 #### Hoisting

-Variables declared with `var` are hoisted, this means they are available in the script before actually being declared.
+Variables declared with `var` are hoisted, this means they are available in the script (as in, created yet undefined) before actually being declared.
 This isn't the case with `let`, see the example:

 ```javascript
 console.log(foo); // undefined